Notes on the data: Premature mortality by sex - 0 to 74 years

 Policy context: Deaths before 75 years of age can be classified as ‘premature’.
 The upper age limit of 74 years reflects current life expectancy of around 78 years for males and 84 year for females in OECD countries [1].
 It also reflects a decision to set a limit in the analysis to reduce the proportion of the population who will have moved to an area with a different level of socioeconomic disadvantage to that in which they lived over their lifetime: this is an important consideration for these data when viewed for small geographic areas.
 Australians who were born during the period 2020 to 2022 had a life expectancy of 81.2 years for males and 85.3 years for females, while at 75 years of age they could expect to live an average of an additional 12.6 years (males) or 14.4 years (females) [2].

-Some 34.0% of deaths over the years 2017 to 2021 occurred before 75 years of age, although the proportion varies by sex and by cause, as shown here.
-Malignant neoplasms (cancer), the combined external causes of accidents, poisonings and violence, and diseases of the respiratory and circulatory systems were the main causes of premature death for Australians in this period.
-Persons most likely to die prematurely include Aboriginal and Torres Strait Islander people, single mothers, those earning low incomes, and those who were unemployed [3].
+Some 33.4% of deaths over the years 2018 to 2022 occurred before 75 years of age, although the proportion varies by sex and by cause, as shown here.
+Suicide and self-inflicted injuries, road traffic injuries, the combined external causes of accidents, and lung cancer were the main causes of premature death for Australians in this period.

 References